shanty123/Nasa-Explorer/README.md

 Provides basic interaction:

-* Responds with weather information of the latest Sol.
+* Responds with weather information of the each Sol.

 * Displays temperature, wind speed, and pressure.